 Draw near to God and He will draw near to you.
 (James 4:8)

-When you made your last cell phone call, did you get clear reception?
+When you made the last call on your cell phone, did you get clear reception?

 According to cnet.com, the closer you are to a cell tower and the more powerful signal you receive from the cell tower, the more bars you’re likely to have.
 The farther you get from the tower, the more interference you may experience.
 If the signal strength is too low, you may have trouble completing a call or receiving data.
 And if you can make a call, the likelihood that a call may drop or a data connection is interrupted is higher.